 7. Other Submission Requirements: Applications for grants under this competition must be submitted electronically unless you qualify for an exception to this requirement in accordance with the instructions in this section.

 a.
 Electronic Submission of Applications.

-Applications for grants under the Burn Model Systems (BMS) Centers CFDA number 84.133A-3 must be submitted electronically using the Governmentwide Grants.gov Apply site at www.Grants.gov.
+Applications for grants under the National Data and Statistical Center for the Burn Model Systems (National BMS Data Center), CFDA number 84.133A-4, must be submitted electronically using the Governmentwide Grants.gov Apply site at www.Grants.gov.
 Through this site, you will be able to download a copy of the application package, complete it offline, and then upload and submit your application.
 You may not email an electronic copy of a grant application to us.

 We will reject your application if you submit it in paper format unless, as described elsewhere in this section, you qualify for one of the exceptions to the electronic submission requirement and submit, no later than two weeks before the application deadline date, a written statement to the Department that you qualify for one of these exceptions.
 Further information regarding calculation of the date that is two weeks before the application deadline date is provided later in this section under Exception to Electronic Submission Requirement.

-You may access the electronic grant application for the Burn Model Systems (BMS) Centers Competition at www.Grants.gov.
+You may access the electronic grant application for the National BMS Data Center competition at www.Grants.gov.
 You must search for the downloadable application package for this competition by the CFDA number.
 Do not include the CFDA number's alpha suffix in your search (e.g., search for 84.133, not 84.133A).

 Please note the following:

 - When you enter the Grants.gov site, you will find information about submitting an application electronically through the site, as well as the hours of operation.